reidlevesque/media-organising/README.md

 You will also need to create the following set of symlinks in the `links` folder
 * pictures -> where you want to store your pictures
-* camera_videos -> where you want to store the videos from your camera
+* videos -> where you want to store the videos
 * sdcard -> (optional) if you have an sdcard mounted, this script can copy from there
 * phone -> (optional) if you have a phone mounted, this script can copy from there

 ## Usage
-If you have created sdcard or phone, the copyPictures.pl and copyVideos.pl will copy from there and store in pictures or camera_videos respectively.
-If you don't have those set up, you can still copy the files manually to pictures or camera_videos and run the scripts to have them group the files.
+If you have created sdcard or phone, the copyPictures.pl and copyVideos.pl will copy from there and store in pictures or videos respectively.
+If you don't have those set up, you can still copy the files manually to pictures or videos and run the scripts to have them group the files.

+## Important Notes About Videos
+If the video files are < 5MB they will be put in the `live_photos` folder inside `videos`.
+Otherwise they will be put in the `camera` folder inside `videos`.